Norwegian Air CEO to meet Boeing over Dreamliner problems

-OSLO (Reuters) - The Chief Executive of budget airline Norwegian Air Shuttle (NWC.OL), Bjoern Kjos, plans to meet Boeing (BA.N) management in the United States next week to discuss problems with its Dreamliner planes, Norwegian media reported on Sunday.
+OSLO, Jan 5 (Reuters) - The Chief Executive of budget airline Norwegian Air Shuttle, Bjoern Kjos, plans to meet Boeing management in the United States next week to discuss problems with its Dreamliner planes, Norwegian media reported on Sunday.

-Norwegian Air, Europe’s third-biggest budget airline after Ryanair (RYA.I) and EasyJet (EZJ.L), launched long-haul operations last year and hoped to capitalize on the Dreamliner’s lower operating costs.
+Norwegian Air, Europe’s third-biggest budget airline after Ryanair and EasyJet, launched long-haul operations last year and hoped to capitalise on the Dreamliner’s lower operating costs.

 But during the autumn its first two Dreamliners broke down more than half a dozen times, forcing it to lease back-up planes at short notice or cancel flights.